EBS restores

 4. Select a backup you want to restore.

-5. Click Restore EBS Volume.
-The Restore EBS Volume dialog displays.
+5. Click Restore EBS volume.
+The Restore EBS volume dialog displays.

 6. Review the details.
 By default, the EBS volume will be restored to the same AWS account, region, and availability zone as the original volume, and with the AWS tags that were associated with the original volume.
 The “backup” icon represents the account number and availability zone settings of the original volume at the time of backup.